ruuda/musium/performance.md

 Should files be read from multiple threads, even when the disk is the bottleneck?
 By having multiple concurrent reads, the operating system might be able to optimize the disk access pattern, and schedule reads more efficiently for higher throughput.
-Let's measure.
+Let’s measure.

 | Disk Cache | Threads | Time (seconds)  |
 | ---------- | ------- | --------------- |